Mellanox/SparkRDMA/README.md

 <br>If you would like to build the project yourself, please refer to the ["Build"](https://github.com/Mellanox/SparkRDMA#build) section below.

 The pre-built binaries are packed as an archive that contains the following files:
+* spark-rdma-2.0-for-spark-2.0.0-jar-with-dependencies.jar
-* spark-rdma-1.0-for-spark-2.0.0-jar-with-dependencies.jar
+* spark-rdma-2.0-for-spark-2.1.0-jar-with-dependencies.jar
-* spark-rdma-1.0-for-spark-2.1.0-jar-with-dependencies.jar
+* spark-rdma-2.0-for-spark-2.2.0-jar-with-dependencies.jar
-* spark-rdma-1.0-for-spark-2.2.0-jar-with-dependencies.jar
+* spark-rdma-2.0-for-spark-2.3.0-jar-with-dependencies.jar
 * libdisni.so

-libdisni.so **must** be installed on every Spark Master and Worker (usually in /usr/lib)
+libdisni.so **must** be in `java.library.path` on every Spark Master and Worker (usually in /usr/lib)

 ### Configuration

 Provide Spark the location of the SparkRDMA plugin jars by using the extraClassPath option.
 For standalone mode this can be added to either spark-defaults.conf or any runtime configuration file.
 For client mode this **must** be added to spark-defaults.conf.
-For Spark 2.0.0 (Replace with 2.1.0 or 2.2.0 according to your Spark version):
+For Spark 2.0.0 (Replace with 2.1.0, 2.2.0 or 2.3.0 according to your Spark version):
 ```
-spark.driver.extraClassPath   /path/to/SparkRDMA/target/spark-rdma-1.0-for-spark-2.0.0-jar-with-dependencies.jar
+spark.driver.extraClassPath   /path/to/SparkRDMA/target/spark-rdma-2.0-for-spark-2.0.0-jar-with-dependencies.jar
-spark.executor.extraClassPath /path/to/SparkRDMA/target/spark-rdma-1.0-for-spark-2.0.0-jar-with-dependencies.jar
+spark.executor.extraClassPath /path/to/SparkRDMA/target/spark-rdma-2.0-for-spark-2.0.0-jar-with-dependencies.jar
 ```

 ### Running